Main title and episode title translation in subtitles and dubbing

-If Netflix is providing translations for main and episode titles (please see below for when that is the case), they are made available in the KNP at the start of the localization process when proxies are available.
+If Netflix is providing translations for main and episode titles (please see below for when that is the case), they are made available in the KNP at the start of the localization process when content is available.
 Please contact your Netflix representative if the titles are not there within the expected timeline.

 - If on screen and/or voiced over, refer to KNP for Netflix provided translations